Dogs come in all shapes and sizes. All dogs are different, not just from their physical appearance but also from their personalities.

 As for pet ownership, initially, dogs were kept as pets only among the noble classes.
 Dogs belonging to Chinese emperors were said to have human nurses and their own servants.

 Pet keeping became popular among the aristocracy in Europe around the 14th century.
 Noble ladies kept lap dogs, while the men preferred hunting hounds.
 Middle classes started keeping dogs as pets in the 18th century.

 Dog breeds vary in popularity.
 In the 1890s, Saint Bernards were the most popular breed but since the 1990s, Labrador Retrievers have taken the lead.

 Dog training is teaching a response to commands, or the performance of actions not necessarily natural to the dog.
-Training can be used for basic obedience training or training for specialized activities like law enforcement, search and rescue, assistance to people with disabilities etc. You should start training your dog as early as possible, however, don’t ask from your dog more than he can do.
-If your dog is failing to respond to training, make it easier for him and work up to the hard commands step by step.
+Dog training can be used for basic obedience training or training for specialized activities like law enforcement, search, and rescue, assistance to people with disabilities, etc. You should start training your dog as early as possible, however, don’t ask your dog more than he can do.
+If your dog is failing to respond to training, make it easier for him, and work up to the hard commands step by step.